Disease Guide ·Hypothyroidism ·2026

 Hypothyroidism in Dogs - symptoms, vet costs & insurance

-Hypothyroidism is one of the cheapest conditions to treat — just $20-$50 per month for daily medication.
-The thyroid gland doesn't produce enough hormones, slowing down your dog's entire metabolism.
-Weight gain, hair loss, and lethargy are the classic signs.
-The good news: once diagnosed, a simple daily pill (levothyroxine) restores hormone levels and your dog returns to normal.
-The bad news: it's lifelong.
+Hypothyroidism is one of the cheapest conditions to treat - just $20-$50/month.
+The thyroid gland fails to produce enough hormones, slowing metabolism.
+Weight gain, hair loss, and lethargy develop gradually.
+Once diagnosed, daily levothyroxine restores hormone levels and your dog returns to normal.
+It's lifelong medication, but highly effective.

 Hypothyroidism - vet costs and insurance